 White Peach Scale, Pseudaulacaspis pentagona (Targioni) (Insecta: Hemiptera: Diaspididae)

-Deanna Branscome2
+Deanna Branscome

 Introduction

-White peach scale, Pseudaulacaspis pentagona (Targioni), is believed to have originated in Japan or China, although one report places the point of origin in Italy where is was first described in 1886 by Targioni.
+White peach scale, Pseudaulacaspis pentagona (Targioni), is believed to have originated in Japan or China, although one report places the point of origin in Italy where it was first described in 1886 by Targioni.
 This insect is an important economic pest of peach trees as well as woody ornamentals in the southeastern United States.
-In the early part of this century, white peach scale destroyed numerous peach orchards in Florida and completely decimated a grove of 10,000 peach trees in south Georgia.
+In the early part of this century, white peach scale destroyed numerous peach orchards in Florida and completely decimated a grove of 10,000 peach trees in South Georgia.

 Distribution

-White peach scale is found not only in the United States, but is known throughout the world.
+White peach scale is found not only in the United States but is known throughout the world.
 In other areas it is known by a variety of common names including white scale and West Indian peach scale.
 In Bermuda, this pest is known as oleander scale because of the massive damage it caused to oleander plants in 1920.
-In the United States, it is found primarily in the southeast, although it has been reported as far west as Texas and in northern states up to Maine.

 Description